Q What is the difference between a Deck mounted and a Curb mounted skylight

 Q. What is so special about a Solar-Powered Skylight?

 A. Even though VELUX is the industry leader in skylights, they continue to create cutting-edge products like the Solar-powered "Fresh Air" skylight.
 This solar skylight requires no electricity as it gets all the energy it needs to open and close from the sun.
 The "smart batteries" limit the skylight so it will only open when there is sufficient charge to close it.
 And it closes automatically in the event of bad weather or if the battery charge reaches its low tolerance.
-But the best feature may be the 30% Federal Tax Credit which applies to the price of the skylight any labor cost associated with installing it.
+But the best feature may be the 30% Federal Tax Credit which applies to the price of the skylight and any labor cost associated with installing it.
 That means that the price of a solar-powered venting skylight could be less expensive than a fixed unit after the tax credit.

 Q. My skylight has condensation issues?